kevinxuez/backend-challenge/README.md

 ## Future Improvements (1):

-1 - Commenting System: Implement an actual commenting system to my reviews, now that I've already made a review system 2 - History/Versioning: Implement a history/versioning system for clubs and reviews so that users can see how things have changed over time
+1 - Commenting System: Implement an actual commenting system to my reviews, now that I've already made a review system

+2 - History/Versioning: Implement a history/versioning system for clubs and reviews so that users can see how things have changed over time

 3 - Likes/Upvotes: Implement a like/upvote system for reviews and comments to allow users to show appreciation for helpful content

+4 - File Separation: App/Model are both 600+ line files that could be separated or refactored into their respective models/routes files so that each file is smaller and easier to manage.

 ## API Decision Justification: